 Who Should Stay in Prahran and Windsor

 I love a market and Melbourne has quite a few excellent options.
-Prahran Market is a huge favourite with the locals – my mum was a regular here!
+Prahran Market is a huge favorite with the locals – my mum was a regular here.

 They have mobile mini-farms from different parts of the state of Victoria, different styles of food tours, cooking classes, and all sorts.
 Check out their website and see what’s on while you’re in town.

-Greville Street is a very cute pedestrianized street tucked away in Prahran and another local favourite.
-It has a nice range of unique local shops ranging from locally grown favourite Aesop emitting great smells to prints from local artists at Signed and Numbered to vinyl at Greville Records and much more.
+Greville Street is a very cute pedestrianized street tucked away in Prahran and another local favorite.
+It has a nice range of unique local shops ranging from locally grown favorite Aesop emitting great smells to prints from local artists at Signed and Numbered to vinyl at Greville Records and much more.

-One of my favourite things on Greville street is how much they have turned a street into a Melbourne experience.
-The pedestrianised street has been painted blue and pink.
+One of my favorite things about Greville street is how much they have turned a street into a Melbourne experience.
+The pedestrianized street has been painted blue and pink.
 And there is outdoor seating along the whole street.